Hey, there, you creative work of art! 🙂

 Work from home women (especially moms) have a hard time juggling both work and household tasks while being in the same place most of the day(s).
 What’s more, quite often some household “necessity” interferes and disrupts the work-from-home part of life.
 They’re overwhelmed by the number of (often unrelated) tasks that compete for their attention.
 All happening in the same space.

-Women with a job which requires leaving the house each day have a strict period of time in a day to do the tasks which household demands.
+Women with a job that requires leaving the house each day have a strict period of time in a day to do the tasks which the household demands.
 They can also be overwhelmed by a number of tasks mixed with an inevitable time constraint.

 To whichever category you fit in, you can easily see the feeling of overwhelm at home is common to all of us.

 Let’s face it, household work is a true job on its own.

 A lot of different tasks are being mingled throughout the day – day in, and day out.